-The emergence of various new technologies has brought about new opportunities and challenges for terrestrial broadcasting.
-In this report, we analyse the opportunities for broadcasting Digital Terrestrial TV to Mobile devices (DTT2M) also popularly known as Direct to Mobile (D2M).
-This approach includes the ability to offer new services and enhances the viewing experience for consumers.
-In this report, we explore the key features, benefits, and implications of such approaches in reshaping the landscape of mobile entertainment and connectivity.
-While DTT2M/D2M services can be delivered in a broadcast (delivering one-to-many linear content using broadcast spectrum) or unicast (delivering one-to-one or one-to-many linear content on the cellular spectrum) manner, this report focuses on the broadcast technologies that operate in UHF or a particular band.
+In this report, we analyse the different opportunities for digital TV broadcasting to mobile devices, and the various technologies of interest.
+The key features, benefits, and implications of such approaches in reshaping the landscape of mobile entertainment and connectivity are also explored.
+While D2M services can be delivered in a broadcast (delivering one-to-many linear content using broadcast spectrum) or unicast (delivering one-to-one or one-to-many linear content on the cellular spectrum) manner, this report focuses on the broadcast technologies that leverage existing broadcast infrastructure (both active and passive).
 This report discusses the underlying technologies and architectures that enable seamless digital TV content delivery to mobile devices such as smartphones and tablets, and how these approaches are poised to revolutionize the way of access and experience multimedia in the digital age.
-Additionally, this report examines the potential challenges and future prospects for D2M, considering its impact on consumer behavior, media industries, and the overall digital ecosystem.
+Additionally, this report examines the potential challenges and prospects for D2M, considering its impact on consumer behavior, media industries, and the overall digital ecosystem.